phoebe-gill/pjgill.net/content/projects/theatre.md

 ## Theatre I've watched

+* A Strange Loop; September 2023; Barbican Theatre: quite incredible.
+The lighting designer was having a lot of fun.
 * The Dead City; April 2023; London Coliseum: weird and surprising, but I enjoyed it.
 Some good lighting to contrast the inside with the dead city outside.
 * Witness for the Prosecution; March 2023; London Guildhall
 * The Effect; March 2023; Bridewell Theatre